wp-plugins/fraxion/readme.txt

 === Fraxion Payments Micropayments ===
 Contributors:  GarryCL, DanDare2050, Chris Wilkins
-Tags: micropayments, online journalism, citizen journalism, paid content, bloggers, blogging, blog, online magazine, ezine, news,
-newspaper, digital news
+Tags: micropayments, online journalism, citizen journalism, paid content, bloggers, blogging, blog, online magazine, ezine, news, newspaper, digital news
 Requires at least: 2.8.4
 Tested up to: 2.9.2
-Stable tag: 0.4.9
+Stable tag: 0.5.0

-"Micropayments for bloggers.
+"Micropayments for bloggers".
 You can sell your articles for as little as 1c.
 You set the price and readers "unlock" articles with one click.

 == Description ==